martipello/sunsational/README.md

 * **Easy-to-use interface:** Even your grandma can figure it out.

 **So, what are you waiting for?** Download Sunsational and may the forecast be with you!

+** To run web please add --web-browser-flag "--disable-web-security" to your run configuration